crangi/crangi/README.md

 - 👋 Hi, I’m Chakradhar Rangi, a physics PhD student at LSU
 - 👀 I’m interested in simulating strongly correlated physical systems on computers
-- 🌱 I’m currently learning Functional Renormalization group(FRG) and other theoretical framework to study correlated systems
+- 🌱 I’m currently working on numerical algorithms to study correlated systems
 - 💞️ I’m looking to collaborate on any computational studies on any Quantum Many-Body physics phenomena
 - 📫 You can reach me at rchakri25@gmail.com